EdlanioJ/plantmanager/README.md

 ## 💻 Project

-<p>Plantmanager is na app that help people finding the best plant for each place in a house and also help taking care of then, managing the watering cycle for each one, notifying the owner the exact time to watering the plant.</p>
+<p>Plant Manager is na app that help people finding the best plant for each place in a house and also help taking care of then, managing the watering cycle for each one, notifying the owner the exact time to watering the plant.</p>

 ## :gear: Getting Started